 Why They Matter for FinTech

-• Follow-On Funding: They often have the capacity to participate in your Series A once you hit growth milestones.
+- Follow-On Funding: They can also invest in your Series A after you reach growth milestones.

 How to Approach